 Mr. Binh Vu joined the Company on December 14, 2017.
-He currently serves as Vice-President Legal Affairs & Corporate Secretary, Mr. Vu's annual base salary during fiscal 2024 remained unchanged since fiscal 2022 at \$200,004.
-Mr. Vu has no outstanding options to purchase Common Shares, RSUs or SARs as of the date of the Circular.
-In connection with his performance in fiscal 2024, Mr. Vu was awarded short-term incentive compensation equal to US\$70,000 (approximately \$94,493) and long-term incentive compensation consisting of 853,585 RSUs at a deemed value of \$0.236 per RSU (approximately \$201,446 in total).
-Refer to "Summary Compensation Table for Fiscal Year ended September 30, 2024," for more details.
+He currently serves as Vice-President Legal Affairs & Corporate Secretary.
+Mr. Vu's annual base salary during fiscal 2025 remained unchanged since fiscal 2022 at \$200,004.
+Mr. Vu has 853,585 outstanding RSUs, and no outstanding options to purchase Common Shares or SARs as of the date of the Circular.